-Maybe a case of mistaken identity, since Jessica and her family only lived in the apartment for a couple of months before the assault and murder.
+Possibly this is a case of mistaken identity since Jessica and her family only lived in the apartment for a couple of months before the assault and murder.

 Jessica describes the man she remembers committing this attack as black, approximately 5’9”, in his late 20’s, and wearing a black hoodie.

-If you have any information that may lead to an arrest in this case, please contact the Hillsborough County Sheriff’s Department Homicide Division regarding Case # 08-150-960 at (813) 247-8200.
+If you have any information that may lead to an arrest in this case, please get in touch with the Hillsborough County Sheriff’s Department Homicide Division regarding Case # 08-150-960 at (813) 247-8200.

 You can also contact Crime Stoppers at 1-800-873-8477, and you can choose to remain anonymous.